GrennMilo/Gas_Manager/README.md

-# RMIC - Pressure Cylinder Management System
+# Linde/Pangas Pressure Cylinder Management System

 A comprehensive web application for tracking and managing pressurized gas cylinders throughout their lifecycle, from entry to exit, with detailed reporting capabilities and advanced OCR-based identification.